irving-peng/react-flask-app/README.md

 ```
 ## Python and pip libaries
 install python3 or higher on this [website](https://www.python.org/downloads/windows/)
-install needed package for this app through pip
+install the needed package for this app through pip
 ```bash
 pip install flask flask_cors matplotlib pandas
 ```
 ## Install React and required libraries
 first, download node.js by visiting this [link](https://nodejs.org/en/)
-first, navigate to the react directory
+navigate to the React directory
 ```bash
 cd my-app
 ```